Guidelines for Getting Back Outdoors During the Pandemic

 The Virginia Department of Forestry adheres to the National Park Service guidelines; thus, all rules applying to Shenandoah National Park apply to National Forests.
 For George Washington National Forest, guidelines persist, and many recreation areas are temporarily closed.
 A full list of these sites can be accessed at this site.

 These past 3-4 months of self-isolation and quarantining have taken a toll on us all.
 As such, it is important that we all look out for our mental and physical health in ways that still ensure adherence to state and local COVID-specific regulations.
 Wild Virginia strongly recommends that all participants in outdoor activities wear a mask if they are able, pack hand sanitizer, and are conscientious of their impact on the outdoor spaces they choose to visit.
+Following the proper distancing guidelines will help you stay safe, while still enjoying the outdoors during the COVID-19 pandemic.
 Happy trails!

 By James Keese and Catie Leigh